jfjlaros/arduino-simple-rpc/docs/usage.rst

 ---------------

 Complex objects are passed on the command line interface as a JSON string.
 Binary encoding and decoding is taken care of by the CLI.
+The following example makes use of the demo_ sketch in the device examples.

 ::